ThPython/Projekt-DIS18a.1--Gruppe1/index.md

 [OurGithubPage](https://thpython.github.io/Projekt-DIS18a.1--Gruppe1/)

 [Workflow/Meetings](https://pad.gwdg.de/Ip1JREDHRsa1HIvDMc_XCA#Pr%C3%BCfungsleistung)

+## Data information

+[KnowledgeGraph.gephi](https://github.com/ThPython/Projekt-DIS18a.1--Gruppe1/blob/main/KnowledgeGraph.gephi) Our Gephi project file with corresponding knowledge graphs.

+[Unsere_Datei_movieID.csv](https://github.com/ThPython/Projekt-DIS18a.1--Gruppe1/blob/main/Unsere_Datei_movieID.csv) Contains movieID, title, genre and director and their ID for our recommender system.

+[Unsere_Datei_movieID_serial.csv](https://github.com/ThPython/Projekt-DIS18a.1--Gruppe1/blob/main/Unsere_Datei_movieID_serial.csv) Sliced 500 dataset raw.
+For gephi.

+[Unsere_Datei_movieID_serial_ref.csv](https://github.com/ThPython/Projekt-DIS18a.1--Gruppe1/blob/main/Unsere_Datei_movieID_serial_ref.csv) Contains Edges or links of the film-ID's.
+Readable for Gephi.

+[Unsere_Ratings.csv](https://github.com/ThPython/Projekt-DIS18a.1--Gruppe1/blob/main/Unsere_Ratings.csv) Includes User Id, movieId and ratings for our recommender system.

+[movie_references.py](https://github.com/ThPython/Projekt-DIS18a.1--Gruppe1/blob/main/movie_references.py) Contains our Python code for automating assignments and links to make it readable by the Gephi program.

+[recommender_system.ipynb](https://github.com/ThPython/Projekt-DIS18a.1--Gruppe1/blob/main/recommender_system.ipynb) Contains tehe recommender system.

-## Project description and project goal:
+## Project description and project goal

 In the course of our studies in Data and Information Science at the University of Applied Sciences Cologne, we created the following project in the summer semester of 2020: DIS - Project "Linked Open Data and Knowledge Graphs".
 Using an imdb dataset, which we trimmed down to 500 films, we visualized individual links between films belonging to the same director and the same genre with the help of the program Gephi.
 Furthermore, a recommender system was programmed, which provided us with film suggestions.
 Based on ratings.

-The goal is to build a prototype that, based on the ratings and generes, predicts which film is recommended.
+The goal is to build a prototype, that based on the ratings and genres, predicts which film is recommended.
 Also the goal was to design and document the work in such a way that it can be reused and further developed.

-## Proceeding:
+## Proceeding

 Our group decided to create a recommender system that recommends movies based on user ratings and the respective genre.